 Renewable electricity generated per year

-The Numurkah Solar Farm will generate approximately 240,000 megawatt hours (MWh) of renewable electricity per year.
+The Numurkah Solar Farm generates approximately 255,000 megawatt hours (MWh) of renewable electricity per year.

 Greenhouse gas emissions avoided

-The proposed solar energy facility will reduce CO2 emissions by 170,000 tonnes a year.
+The proposed solar energy facility reduces CO2 emissions by 170,000 tonnes a year.

 Average number of households

-The proposed solar energy facility could supply enough power each year to service over 42,000 average NSW households.
+The proposed solar energy facility supplies enough power each year to service over 42,000 average NSW households.

 Number of cars taken off the road

 A solar energy facility that reduces CO2 emissions by 170,000 tonnes a year is equivalent to taking approximately 75,000 cars off the road.

 Equivalent number of trees that would need to be planted